Dentistry in the Philippines: New dental schools

 Four new schools of dentistry were established in 1948.
 In Luzon, the Philippine College of Dental Medicine was founded, later to be renamed as the College of Dentistry of the University of the East.
 In the same year, three dental schools were established in the Visayas region.
 Among them were the Iloilo City Colleges and at the University of San Agustin.

 Population of dentists

 At one point in time, the World Health Organization (WHO) reported that there were about 43,220 dentists in the Philippines, meaning that there was one dentist responsible for the oral health of 22,300 students.

 Other notable Filipino dentists

 There were Filipino dentists who excelled in the field of dentistry during the Philippine-Republics era: among them were Dr. Victorino G. Villa and Dr. Luz C. Macapanpan.
 Villa became the Dean of the College of Dentistry of the University of the Philippines.
 Villa wrote an article about detino-enamel and other research papers that were published in the United States.
 On the other hand, Macapanpan focused her research regarding dental histology.
 Nieva Basa Eraña-Velázquez was the first Filipino woman dentist.
+The founder of prosthodontics in the Philippines, Dr. Rufino Achacoso is well-known for his work in advancing the field of prosthodontics.
+Serving multiple Philippine presidents, he is remembered for his engaging lectures and love of music.